Frozen bananas are an easy and healthy treat

 Homemade mini mac and cheese with broccoli is a kid favorite gone tiny.
 These are the perfect-sized bites for little hands, plus no plates or utensils are required!
 Check out the recipe on Mom’s Kitchen Handbook.

-Editor’s note: This article was originally published in February 2019, and updated in July 2019.
+Editor’s note: This article was originally published several years ago, and updated most recently in 2023.